Svelte

 <p>Len: {len}</p>

-In the above example, not only will the paragraph say Hello world initially (an example of simple templating), 5 seconds later it will automatically update to Hello Waldo (result of automatic, compiler enforced reactivity).
-Not just that, the reactive declaration marked with $: will also be executed every time the value of name changes.
+Not only will the paragraph say Hello world initially, 5 seconds later it will automatically update to Hello Waldo.
+The reactive declaration marked with $: will also be executed every time the value of name changes.

 1. svelte.dev - the flagship site for Svelte

-2. Svelte Tutorial - Do all modules, except "Motion", "Animation", and "Transitions", which should be considered optional.
+2. Svelte Tutorial - Do all modules, except “Motion”, “Animation”, and “Transitions”

 3. Video: Why learn Svelte